rit-sse/governing-docs/constitution.md

 or Committee Head.

-All Primary Officers must be enrolled as full or part-time Software Engineering students attending classes at the RIT campus in Rochester, NY for the duration of their term.
+All Primary Officers must be enrolled as full or part-time Software Engineering students attending classes at the RIT campus in Rochester, NY.

+Candidates for President and Vice President must both plan to remain enrolled and on-campus for the entire academic year for which they are to serve.
+Candidates for Secretary and Treasurer must both plan to remain enrolled and on-campus for at least the most immediate academic term for which they are to serve.

 ### Collection and Acceptance of Nominations